elisamunoz/docu-llamas/readme.md

 * Parallax effect

 ## Testing
-* [W3C HTML Validator](https://validator.w3.org/) to validate HTML but it does not recognize Junja templating language.
+* [W3C HTML Validator](https://validator.w3.org/) to validate HTML but it does not recognize Jinja templating language.
 * [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)
+* I tested it using Chrome developer tools and different devices.
+The site does not work properly in Internet Explorer but has all the functionalities working.

 ## Deployment
 ### Local Deployment:
-To run the project locally, you need an Integrated development environment and have installed:
+To run the project locally, you need an IDE and have installed:
 * PIP
 * Git
 * Python